seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Is this the man that you did tell us of?

 **LUCIO**
-’Tis he, my lord.
+'Tis he, my lord.
 Come hither, goodman baldpate:
 do you know me?

 **DUKE VINCENTIO**